Nitrokey/trussed-secrets-app/README.md

 - support SHA512 if that would be ever needed.

 ### Development

+See [design](docs/design.md) document to see decisions taken to make the solution cohesive.

 Use `dangerous_disable_encryption` Rust flag to disable data encryption for the debug purposes.
 E.g.: